pascaldiehm/serializable/README.md

 ### Quickstart

 For starters: Every data structure you wish to serialize has to extend the base class `serializable::Serializable`.
-Doing so will add five public member functions to your class:
+Doing so will add four public member functions to your class:

 1. `std::pair<Result, std::string> serialize()`: Runs the serialization and returns the result and the data, if it was successful.
-2. `Result check(const std::string&)`: Checks if the given string is syntactically correct.
-Is automatically performed by deserialize.
-3. `Result deserialize(const std::string&)`: Deserializes the given string into the class.
+2. `Result deserialize(const std::string&)`: Deserializes the given string into the class.
 Returns whether the deserialization was successful.
-4. `Result load(const std::filesystem::path&)`: Loads the given file and deserializes into the class.
+3. `Result load(const std::filesystem::path&)`: Loads the given file and deserializes into the class.
 Returns whether the file could be loaded and deserialized.
-5. `Result save(const std::filesystem::path&)`: Serializes the class into the given file.
+4. `Result save(const std::filesystem::path&)`: Serializes the class into the given file.
 Returns whether the file could be written to and the class could be serialized.

 Any class extending the `Serializable` class has to override an abstract method: `void exposed()`.
 This is where you declare which data you would like to be serialized/deserialized.